 GIS has revolutionized traditional disciplines such as geography and inspired scientists from a broad range of fields to combine efforts on leading-edge research.

-The general BS degree requires 120 hours to graduate: 42 hours from the University’s core curriculum, 42 hours from the major, 15 hours of prescribed electives and 21 hours of free electives.
+The general BS degree requires 120 hours to graduate: 42 hours from the University's core curriculum, 42 hours from the major, and 36 semester credit hours of electives.

 Consider the following example of exciting work under way in EPPS.
 One of the most complex issues of our time is the question of how to improve public education.
 Researchers from a variety of disciplines within EPPS are going beyond policy-makers' opinions and collaborating to examine hard data and measure efficiency.
 Their research could help improve educational practice and enhance our children's ability to compete in a dynamic society.